SIOSlab/plandb.sioslab.com/docs/index.rst

 5. The longitude of the ascending node is sampled from a uniform distribution between 0 and 360 degrees.
 6. The stellar metallicity is not sampled, but taken as a constant value equal to ``st_metfe``, or 0.0, if undefined.
 7. If the planet radius in KnownPlanets was calculated from the mass, and the mass (``pl_bmassj``) represents :math:`M\sin I`, the mass sample is defined as ``pl_bmassj``:math:`/sin(I)`.
+8. The mean anomaly is sampled from a uniform distribution between 0 and 360 degrees.

+The orbital radius, projected separation, phase angle, and :math:`\Delta\textrm{mag}` are now calculated for each sample exactly as they were for the PlanetOribts table (see :ref:`Steps 9 - 13<orbcalcref>`).
+Photometry is only calculated for 575 nm and the cloud-free grid.  **This should be updated when we come to a concensus on reasonalbe median cloud conditions, or a prior on clouds!**